 In EVE, players are free to create multiple accounts and there's no real way of discerning how many characters one might own.
 This tactic is famously used by spies, who implant alternate characters into rival alliances to gather intelligence or sow discord.

-I spoke with the writer and editor of the Imperium News story, and both believe that the character of Jackson Thrane and the multiple fake Facebook profiles are used for ''—the act of creating a false online identity in order to manipulate or mislead someone.
-After testimony from those accused of harassing her, the popular belief is that Thrane used his catfishing network to settle a personal vendetta against specific 'Manifesto.' members.
-Posts to Olivia's fake Facebook account also say she was single people and was for a romantic partner, which many see as evidence of ongoing catfishing.
+I spoke with the writer and editor of the Imperium News story, and both believe that the character of Jackson Thrane and the multiple fake Facebook profiles are used for 'catfishing'—the act of creating a false online identity in order to manipulate or mislead someone.
+After testimony from those accused of harassing her, the popular belief was that Thrane used his catfishing network to settle a personal vendetta against specific 'Manifesto.' members.
+Posts to Olivia's fake Facebook account also say she was looking to meet single people and was "taking applications" for a romantic partner, which many saw as evidence of ongoing catfishing.

 Since Imperium News and other groups revealed their findings, Jackson Thrane quickly deleted his account and disbanded his corporation.
 While direct donations can't be recovered, the 15 billion ISK was returned by the non-affiliated player who had collected it and plans to build the Keepstar citadel were cancelled.
 I was also shown correspondence between a member of the Imperium and the owner of the profile picture used to create the fake Olivia persona.
 The real owner of the picture filed a report on Facebook which has led to the removal of the fake account.
 "Thank you for stopping this!"
 She wrote.
 "I don't understand how people can be so wrong and try to scam others.
 I appreciate you letting me know!"